chenyuheng/Yunying-HTTP-Server/README.md

 <img src="docs/thread_model.svg">

 ### Some Objedct-Oriented Design Practices
-Singleton Pattern: The Configuration instance and the Metrics instance are implemented as singletons.
+Singleton Pattern: The `Conf` instance and the `Metrics` instance are implemented as singletons.
 This design enables effortless access to configurations or the ability to record metrics from anywhere in the program by obtaining the instances easily.

 Abstract Class: The `Origin` class serves as an abstract class representing the content origin.
 It can be specialized into either `UpstreamOrigin` or `StaticFileOrigin`.
 The abstract class defines two pure virtual methods: